-If you are intrigued with how Edinburgh castle changed throughout the centuries, come along to one of architectural tours of Edinburgh’s Old Town.
+If you are intrigued with how Edinburgh Old Town changed throughout the centuries, take an audio tour of Edinburgh’s Old Town.

-You will also hear about lost buildings that shaped Edinburgh’s history and skyline, such as Tollbooth and Netherbow Port.
+You will also hear about lost buildings that shaped Edinburgh’s history and skyline, such as the Tolbooth and Netherbow Port.